Terms of Business

 Storage of papers and safe custody of deeds, wills and documents

 After completing the work, we will be entitled to keep all your papers and documents while there is still money owed to us for our charges and expenses.
-On completion of your work we will keep our file of papers (excluding any of your papers which you ask to be returned to you) for at least six years from the date of sending you our final invoice and on the understanding that we have your authority to destroy our file together with any papers belonging to you after six years.
+On completion of your work, we will keep a file relating to your instructions in electronic or paper format or in some instances both (excluding any of your papers which you ask to be returned to you) for at least six years from the date of sending you our final invoice and on the understanding that we have your authority to destroy/delete our file together with any papers belonging to you after six years.
 We will not destroy Deeds, Documents or Wills that you ask us to deposit in safe custody.

 Acceptance of any Deed, Will or other original document for safe custody by us does not imply that we accept that we have any continuing responsibility to inform you of any changes in the law that may affect the effectiveness of any of the terms of such Deed, Will or Document.